BroadbandForum/obuspa/QUICK_START_GUIDE.md

 int GetMyParams(int group_id, kv_vector_t *params)
 {
     // params->vector[].key contains parameters to get
-    // Obtain the value of these parameters from the other executable then use USP_ARG_Replace()
+    // Obtain the value of these parameters from the data model provider component then use USP_ARG_Replace()
     // or USP_ARG_ReplaceWithHint() to copy the obtained value back into params->vector[]
     // If some parameters could not be obtained, then just do not call USP_ARG_Replace()
     // Only return an error if none of the parameters could be obtained (Example: RPC call failure)